Why the Pull Back Car?

 Let's Open Up the Car

-In order to wind up the spring and build up energy, two gears rotate in different directions.
+In order to wind up the spring and build up energy, the Spring Gears must rotate in different directions.
 One rotates the outside of the spring Clockwise (CW) while the other rotates the inside of the spring Counterclockwise (CCW).
+If we take a cross section of the gear assembly, we can get a closer look at how the winding works.

 Let's Talk About Gears